corcorana/restingIAF/iaf_manu.md

 From this perspective, it becomes clear that the first derivative will be zero (i.e. the slope of the tangent will be horizontal) at any point in the function corresponding to a peak or trough.
 In the case of the former, the derivative will change from a positive value (as the function ascends towards its peak) to a negative value (once the function begins to descend) as the tangent traverses the local maximum.
 As such, positive to negative sign changes (i.e. downward going zero crossings) within the first derivative offer a convenient index of local maxima.
-Conversely, sign changes in the opposite direction (i.e. upward going zero crossings) can likewise be used to identify local minima.
+Conversely, sign changes in the opposite direction (i.e. upward going zero crossings) can likewise be used to identify local minima.^[A lack of sign change, e.g. a positive derivative going to zero then becoming strictly positive again, corresponds to a plateau.]

 ### Savitzky-Golay smoothing and differentiation
 Although Grandy and colleagues [-@grandy2013; -@grandy2013a] correctly observe that searching for downward going zero crossings avoids the problem of arbitrary boundary effects in the absence of any clear alpha peak, they fail to articulate a systematic method for differentiating substantive peaks from trivial fluctuations in the PSD.